SarahQlash/seleniumFramework/README.md

 	- Git bash

 ### Installing and how it work
-	get your git bash where you want to clone the project on your local machine. then type:
+	Get your git bash where you want to clone the project on your local machine. then type:
 ```
 git clone https://github.com/SarahQlash/seleniumFramework.git